cabforum/servercert/docs/BR.md

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

-**Certification Authority**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
-The term applies equally to both Roots CAs and Subordinate CAs.
+**Certification Authority**: A certificate generation service (people, procedures, systems and technology) that is trusted by one or more entities to create, sign, revoke, and provide status information for public key certificates and is operated by a Trust Service Provider.

 **Certification Practice Statement**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.